 Voluntourism, also known as volunteer tourism, has become popular as a way to combine holidays with volunteer work.
 Unfortunately, good intentions don’t always lead to doing good.
 What is your view on this?

-The world has changed a lot, and there are loads of resources available locally that can be channeled effectively.
+The world has changed a lot, and there are loads of resources available locally that can be channelled effectively.
 Decades of funding and volunteering haven’t brought the promised sustainable solutions to the suffering.
 Yes, a country in crisis might need intervention from elsewhere, I agree.
 However, the volunteering we are talking about is either happening years afterwards or in destinations where there isn’t any major ‘crisis’.

 In my home state of Kerala, for example, local communities run a neighbourhood network called the Pain and Palliative Care Society.
 Along with its associated organisations, today this network led to more than 1,000 palliative clinics.
-Many of those are now run by the Government, after officials saw the potential of this to reduce the tremendous stress on governmental institutions and the very limited private infrastructure in Palliative Care.
+Many of those are now run by the Government after officials saw the potential of this to reduce the tremendous stress on governmental institutions and the very limited private infrastructure in Palliative Care.

 These clinics have catered to more than 100,000 terminally ill patients.
 They are run by more than 42,000 local volunteers.
-Micro-donations are raised locally by students and other volunteers and well wishers.
-And all this was built up – without international volunteers – from a one room clinic with two doctors, nurses and two volunteers 23 years ago.
+Micro-donations are raised locally by students and other volunteers and well-wishers.
+And all this was built up – without international volunteers – from a one-room clinic with two doctors, nurses and two volunteers 23 years ago.

 So for us the big question is: How can we all channel our energy towards cleaning our own neighbourhoods first – before we set off flying 3,000 miles to ‘save the world’?
 I urge all well-meaning travel volunteers to think about this for a second before plunging into ‘saving the world’ and making another tour company in the source market rich at the expense of some poor community elsewhere!

 Volunteering can be tremendous fun for both travellers and locals, if the attitude is about ‘learning’ from locals, rather than ‘saving’ the poor or rural populations.
-If travellers are looking for rewarding ‘experiential’ travel, then do so by chosing a company that will help you travel through destinations where sustainable development projects are promoted, pioneered and supported.
+If travellers are looking for rewarding ‘experiential’ travel, then do so by choosing a company that will help you travel through destinations where sustainable development projects are promoted, pioneered and supported.
 Just don’t call it volunteering.
 It’s an immersive travel experience.
 Isn’t it?